Russia says it will sharply cut military activity near Kyiv, Chernihiv | Law-Order

 Russia says it will sharply cut military activity near Kyiv, Chernihiv

-Russia has decided to drastically cut its military activity around Kyiv and Chernihiv in Ukraine, one of its deputy defence ministers said on Tuesday, after talks between Russian and Ukrainian negotiating teams in Istanbul.
+Russia said on Tuesday it would sharply scale back military activity around Ukraine's capital Kyiv and the northern city of Chernihiv, in the most tangible sign yet of progress towards a peace deal.
+Deputy Defence Minister Alexander Fomin gave the undertaking after talks between delegations from the two countries in Istanbul.

+Russia said on Tuesday it would sharply scale back military activity around Ukraine's capital Kyiv and the northern city of Chernihiv, in the most tangible sign yet of progress towards a peace deal.

-"In order to increase mutual trust and create the necessary conditions for further negotiations and achieving the ultimate goal of agreeing and signing (an) agreement, a decision was made to radically, by a large margin, reduce military activity in the Kyiv and Chernihiv directions," Alexander Fomin, the deputy minister, told reporters.
-Russia's General Staff will reveal in more detail the decisions that have been taken after the delegation has returned to Moscow, Fomin said.
+Deputy Defence Minister Alexander Fomin gave the undertaking after talks between delegations from the two countries in Istanbul.
+"In order to increase mutual trust and create the necessary conditions for further negotiations and achieving the ultimate goal of agreeing and signing (an) agreement, a decision was made to radically, by a large margin, reduce military activity in the Kyiv and Chernihiv directions," Fomin told reporters.

+He did not refer to the eastern and southern parts of Ukraine where Russian forces are also conducting major offensives but have struggled to make headway.
+Russia's chief negotiator, Vladimir Medinsky, said this was one of two steps Moscow was taking to de-escalate the 34-day-old conflict.

+He said the other was that Russia would agree to a meeting between presidents Vladimir Putin and Volodymyr Zelenskiy to take place simultaneously if and when a peace treaty was initialled by their foreign ministers.
+Previously, Moscow had said that a presidential meeting could only take place at a later point.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)